realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 - It can be configured how much of available solar overheat the ESS should steal from the fronius hybrid ;)

 # Example One, Controlled discharge:
-From dusk till dawn, the value presented as L1 will equal the victron inverters AC-IN Value.
+From dusk till dawn, the value presented as L1 will equal the victron inverters *AC-IN Value minus ESS Battery Feed-In*.
 In this example ESS is working with a grid set point of 35 Watts, so a tiny bit of energy will always flow from the main-grid to the sub grid.
 ESS will feed in enough from it's own battery to satisfy it's own critical loads needs:

 This mode is entered, when the battery discharge of the hybrid inverters battery is greater than 100 watts.